syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/word-to-odt.md

 * [Word to ODT conversion assemblies](https://help.syncfusion.com/document-processing/word/word-library/net/assemblies-required)
 * [Word to ODT conversion NuGet packages](https://help.syncfusion.com/document-processing/word/word-library/net/nuget-packages-required)

-The Essential DocIO supports converting the Word document into ODT file.
+The Essential&reg; DocIO supports converting the Word document into ODT file.
 The following code example shows how to convert the Word document into ODT file.

 N> Refer to the appropriate tabs in the code snippets section: ***C# [Cross-platform]*** for ASP.NET Core, Blazor, Xamarin, UWP, .NET MAUI, and WinUI; ***C# [Windows-specific]*** for WinForms and WPF; ***VB.NET [Windows-specific]*** for VB.NET applications.